 We have also agreed to issue the underwriter warrants to purchase a number of shares of common stock equal to 2.0% of the number of shares of common stock sold in this offering.
-The terms of these warrants are the same as the terms described above for the warrants sold in the offering, except that the end of the exercise period of the underwriter's warrants will be five years from the date of issuance rather than five years from the date on which the warrants first become exercisable to comply with FINRA requirements and the underwriter's warrants will be issued in a private placement transaction exempt from registration in reliance on Section 4(2) of the Securities Act.
+The terms of these warrants are the same as the terms described above for the warrants sold in the offering, except that the end of the exercise period of the underwriter's warrants will be five years from the date of effectiveness of the registration statement relating to this offering rather than five years from the date on which the warrants first become exercisable to comply with FINRA requirements and the underwriter's warrants will be issued in a private placement transaction exempt from registration in reliance on Section 4(2) of the Securities Act.
 We have agreed to register the shares underlying these warrants as described below under "Registration Rights" and in "Underwriting" beginning on page 91 of this prospectus.